Aliases for ATAT1 Gene

 This gene encodes a protein that localizes to clathrin-coated pits, where it acetylates alpha tubulin on lysine 40.
 This process may be important in microtubule growth, for instance during chemotaxis and the formation of cilium.
 Alternative splicing results in multiple transcript variants. [provided by RefSeq, Jan 2016]

 GeneCards Summary for ATAT1 Gene

 ATAT1 (Alpha Tubulin Acetyltransferase 1) is a Protein Coding gene.
-Among its related pathways are Metabolism and Carbon metabolism.
+Among its related pathways are Organelle biogenesis and maintenance.
 GO annotations related to this gene include coenzyme binding and tubulin N-acetyltransferase activity.